 New to award travel?

-Amex Membership Rewards earning cards are great, but if you are looking for your first card, I suggest starting with the Chase Sapphire Preferred card due to the 5/24 rule.
-The welcome bonus is worth at least $1250 in travel, but potentially alot more than that if you learn how to use transfer partners.
+Amex Membership Rewards earning cards are great, but if you are looking for your first card, I suggest starting with the Chase Sapphire Preferred® card due to the 5/24 rule.
+The welcome bonus is worth at least $750 in travel, but potentially a lot more than that if you learn how to use transfer partners.
 The annual fee is reasonable, and the rewards are easy to earn and redeem.
 Click here for several ways to redeem the bonus points.
-With this card, you earn 2 points per dollar on travel and dining, and 1 point per dollar on all other purchases.
-The annual fee is $95, but the welcome offer alone is worth a lot more than that.

 Click here for more info about Chase Ultimate Rewards transfer partners and airline options.